philliphresh/pnf-inator-2021/README.md

-For the statistically-unprepared, the black bars on the plot above show “confidence intervals” for the median IMDb rating on each genre: if the horizontal line overlaps with another, there is not enough data to suggest the different genres have statistically significant differences in median IMDb rating.
-The main takeaway here is that we can be pretty confident that episodes with hip-hop songs will rate lower than episodes with rock or country songs.
-Of course, the show would get dull fast if all songs were rock in a misguided attempt to maximize ratings.
+For the statistically-unprepared, the black bars on the plot above show “confidence intervals” for the median IMDb rating on each genre: if the horizontal line overlaps with another, there is not enough data to suggest it is anything more than random chance that different genres have different median IMDb ratings.
+The main takeaway here is that we can be pretty confident that episodes with hip-hop or disco songs will rate lower than episodes with rock or country songs.
+Of course, the show would get dull fast if, in a misguided attempt to maximize ratings, all songs were rock.

 ## Can my personal taste predict gold?